 Temple Grandin: How the Girl Who Loved Cows Embraced Autism and Changed the World

 When Temple Grandin was born, her parents knew that she was different.
 Years later she was diagnosed with autism.
-While Temple’s doctor recommended a hospital, her mother believed in her.
-Temple went to school instead.
+Her mother believed in her abilitie and supported her education, and Temple eventually went on to graduate school.
 Today, Dr. Temple Grandin is a scientist and professor of animal science at Colorado State University.
-Her world-changing career revolutionized the livestock industry.
+Through her work she revolutionized the livestock industry.
 As an advocate for autism, Temple uses her experience as an example of the unique contributions that autistic people can make.
-This compelling biography complete with Temple’s personal photos takes us inside her extraordinary mind and opens the door to a broader understanding of autism.
+This biography, complete with personal photos, takes us inside Temple's extraordinary mind and opens the door to a broader understanding of autism.

 The Hyena Scientist